CyCoreSystems/ari-proxy/README.md

 events related to that dialog.
 Relationships are defined by the entity type on which the Dialog-infused command operates.

-Dialog-related events are published on their own NATS subject tree, `dialogevent`.
+Dialog-related events are published on their own NATS/RabbitMQ subject tree, `dialogevent`.
 Thus dialogs abstract ARI application and Asterisk ID.
 An event for dialog "testme123" would be published to:

 `ari.dialogevent.testme123`

-Keep in mind that regardless of dialog associations, all events are _also_ published to their appropriate canonical NATS subjects.
+Keep in mind that regardless of dialog associations, all events are _also_ published to their appropriate canonical NATS/RabbitMQ subjects.
 Dialogs are intended as a mechanism to:

   - reduce client message traffic load